-To adjust header height, ensure the header is in auto header height control (AHHC) mode.
-This is indicated by the AUTO MODE LED light (A) displaying a continuous, solid light.
+- Ensure the header is in auto header height control (AHHC) mode.
+This is indicated by the AUTO MODE LED light (A) displaying a continuous, solid light. - 2.
 The header will lower to the height (ground pressure) corresponding to the position selected with the height control knob (B).
 Turn the knob counterclockwise for minimum ground pressure, and clockwise for maximum ground pressure.

-Figure 3.207: AHHC Console
+Figure 3.275: AHHC Console